mygamedevtools/extensions/README.md

 The `[LabeledArray]` attribute allows you to specify names for array elements, instead of the default `Element #n`.
 You can either use a string array or an Enum to provide the names.
-If the array element count passes the provided names count, the following element names will fallback to the default naming
+If the array element count passes the provided names count, the following element names will fall to the default naming

 ```csharp
 public class MyClass : MonoBehaviour